whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/malaria_exposure/1000Genomes_genome_wide_comparison.md

 exposed      707 17
 ```

+The allele frequencies in the top and bottom row are very different - the C allele has almost zero frequency in the top row, but around
 The odds ratio computed from this table is 47 - implying the frequencies of this variant are very different in European and African populations.
 The Egan et al paper suggests this is evidence for malaria-driven natural selection of this allele.